NotAndex/pyproject_template/README.md

 ...

 ### `[project.scripts]`
-A Entrypoint can be added to the package, by adding the following lines
 ```toml
 [project.scripts]
 entrypoint = "main:main"
 ```
-After installing the package, a user may invoke the function by simply calling the entry point on the command line.
-The entry point can be extended by adding an argument parser to the script using argparse.
+After installing the package, a user may invoke the function by simply calling the entry point on the command line: `uv run entrypoint`

 ## `.devcontainer/`